rpbouman/huey/README.md

 Huey supports reading from multiple file formats, like .csv, .parquet, .json data files as well as .duckdb database files.

 There's a recording available of me <a href="https://www.youtube.com/watch?v=qCx4hG9J3O8" target="_blank" rel="noopener noreferrer">demoing Huey</a> at the 3rd DuckDB Meetup.
-Or, if you like some more background, checkout my <a href="https://www.youtube.com/watch?v=1A0r4CbLSaI" target="_blank" rel="noopener noreferrer">DataZen talk on youtube</a>.
+Or, if you like some more background, check out my <a href="https://www.youtube.com/watch?v=1A0r4CbLSaI" target="_blank" rel="noopener noreferrer">DataZen talk on youtube</a>.

 Or, __Try Huey now__ with some [sample reports](#getting-started) using the live demo at [https://rpbouman.github.io/huey/src/index.html](https://rpbouman.github.io/huey/src/index.html)